-Welcome to today's edition of The Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

-And uh radio is not the best job for someone who cannot talk, so Russia's taken off, and uh I am filling in for him.
+And radio is not the best job for someone who cannot talk.

-And so we have a dynamite show in s uh in store, and we're gonna look at a number of uh issues, and the people I should say, people at Heritage Foundation are doing a wonderful job in uh in helping me out doing to do the show.
+And the people, I should say, the people at Heritage Foundation are doing a wonderful job in helping me out to do the show.

-First, let's let me get one matter out of the way so I don't get any ugly calls.
+First, let me get one matter out of the way so I don't get any ugly calls.

-And matter of fact, non-association as well, and i I I support freedom of association even in ways that are not often uh popular or or sometimes deemed despicable.
+And I support freedom of association even in ways that are not often popular or sometimes deemed despicable.

-I support a person's right to be a member of a labor union, and I support a person's right not to be a member of labor union.
+I support a person's right to be a member of a labor union, and I support a person's right not to be a member of a labor union.

 Now, from my point of view, and from many, many Americans' point of view, I believe, I would hazard a guess, the only controversy regarding unions is what they should be permitted and not permitted to do.

-Now, let's let's look at a few statistics.
+Now, let's look at a few statistics.

 According to the Department of Labor, most union members today work for state and local governments and the federal government.